Last Updated: Oct 28, 2025

 1. Why is my instance missing a GPU?

-Answer: This event is logged when the GPU driver attempts to access the GPU and finds that the GPU is not accessible.
+Answer: This event is logged when the GPU driver attempts to access the GPU but cannot detect it due to a hardware or driver issue

 2. Why was I not informed by Crusoe that the GPU is missing?